Here's a quick demonstration of the finished project.

 Then wire the relay to the garage door opener.
 The relay should be wired in the normally open position so that when activated, the circuit will close, and the garage door will open/close.
 If you need more details, follow the guide we've written on how to use a relay with the Raspberry Pi.

-The next part that will require a bit of problem solving on your part is to determine where to put the sensors.
+The next part that will require a bit of problem solving on your part is to determine where to put the sensors (reed switches).
 We're going to use two magnetic reed switches to determine the position of the door.
 The three positional options are open, closed, and somewhere in between.

 We'll use two switches because we want to know if the door is fully open, fully closed, or somewhere in between.
 So the first step is to open the garage door completely and determine where to put the first switch.
 Then close the door and determine where you'll put the second switch.